G-Conard/g-conard.github.io/content/_index.md

           date_start: '2023-06-12'
           date_end: '2023-08-18'
           description: |2-
-              * UPDATE
-              * Worked with the LANDO team on the Lightweight Surface Manipulation System (LSMS), a robotic crane for surface operations on the Moon or Mars
+              * Worked with the LANDO team for a second summer on the Lightweight Surface Manipulation System (LSMS), a robotic crane for surface operations on the Moon or Mars
               * Developed dynamic model of and began controller design for an underactuated double pendulum mounted at the end of a robot arm as an analogy for controlling a payload's oscillations at the end of the LSMS
               * Designed, manufactured, and assembled the double pendulum system to be mounted on a UR3 robot
         - title: NASA NIF - LANDO Robotics Research and Development Intern